 Two English tourists are terrorized Down Under in British-Aussie co-production “Gone,” a clumsy, secondhand stab at the youth slasher market.
+Pursuing more ambitious (and more successful) pics like “Wolf Creek” and “Hostel,” this outing is cut-and-dried with minimal suspense, uninspiring thesps and a predictable script.
 Backpacksploitationer will go quickly to ancillary, where its afterlife should be durable, especially among Brits who regard the antipodes as a colonial version of the Deep South.

 After several delays, the film finally went out in Blighty on March 9; Oz release is currently set for late May.
 No Stateside date is set for the pic, which was also known at one stage as “Middle of Nowhere.”

 Fresh off the plane from the U.K., Alex (Shaun Evans) is about to embark north along the Oz backpacker trail to be reunited with longtime g.f.
 Sophie (Amelia Warner).
 However, on his first night in Sydney, Alex hooks up with shady Yank Taylor (Scott Mechlowicz), who takes him out on the town and photographs him in a compromising position.

 The next day, to make amends, Taylor offers to drive Alex to his destination and later makes a show of disposing of the incriminating photograph.
 Arriving at the North Coast youth hostel, Taylor suggests that Alex, Sophie and Sophie’s German traveling buddy, Ingrid (Zoe Tuckwell-Smith), all take a road trip in his car.

 By next morning, Ingrid has disappeared — which Taylor blithely explains away before suggesting the three of them journey on together.
 It gradually becomes more apparent to Alex that Taylor has sexual designs on Sophie and is trying to drive a wedge between the couple.